odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 To get Slim running we need to add the Slim `RoutingMiddleware` and `ErrorMiddleware`.

-The `RoutingMiddleware` will route and dispatch the incoming requests and the `ErrorMiddleware` is able to catch all runtime exceptions.
+The `RoutingMiddleware` will route and dispatch the incoming requests and the `ErrorMiddleware` is able to catch all exceptions to render a pretty error page.

 The `BodyParsingMiddleware` is optional, but recommend if you work with JSON or form data.